BYLAWS OF THE BAKER HISTORIC NEIGHBORHOOD ASSOCIATION

 ARTICLE 3: MEMBERSHIP

-(b) BHNA may charge annual membership dues to defray costs associated with various activities and programs in which the organization engages.
-Annual dues expire in the same month that was joined.
+Membership is open to those who are at least 18 years of age who are residents and/or owners of real property in the Neighborhood.
+BHNA may charge annual membership dues to defray costs associated with various activities and programs in which the organization engages.
+Annual membership expires in the same month the following year.

 ARTICLE 4: OFFICERS AND THEIR ELECTION